Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Computation of the nonlinear memory

 With this convention, the memory pieces directly add to the waveform modes stated in~\cref{eq:hlm}.
 As the expressions are quite long, we present here only the $H^{20}_\memdc$ mode to 3PN and leading order in eccentricity: \begin{widetext}

-\end{widetext} All non-zero DC memory modes are presented to leading order in eccentricity in~\cref{sec:DCmemlist} and to $\bigO(e^6)$ in the supplemental material~\cite{supplement}.
+All nonzero DC memory modes are presented to leading order in eccentricity in~\cref{sec:DCmemlist} and to $\bigO(e^6)$ in the Supplemental Material~\cite{supplement}.

-An important check is to take the circular limit of our calculated memory modes and compare to the circular 3PN memory modes computed in~\cite{favata-2009}.
-To illustrate this fact, we take the circular limit of the $20$-mode stated in~\cref{eq:h20mem} by setting $e=0$ and find \begin{widetext}
+An important check is to take the circular limit of our calculated memory modes and compare to the circular 3PN memory modes computed in Ref.~\cite{favata-2009}.
+To illustrate this fact, we take the circular limit of the $20$-mode stated in Eqs.~(\ref{eq:h20mem}) by setting $e=0$ and find

-\end{widetext} in perfect agreement with Eq.~(4.3a) of~\cite{favata-2009}.
-The higher DC modes up to $\ell = 10$ in the circular limit are consistent with Eq.~(4.3) of~\cite{favata-2009} as well.
-Moreover, we can check the leading eccentricity part at Newtonian order against Eq.~(2.35) in~\cite{favata-2011}.
+\end{widetext} in perfect agreement with Eq.~(4.3a) of Ref.~\cite{favata-2009}.
+The higher DC modes up to $\ell = 10$ in the circular limit are consistent with Eq.~(4.3) of Ref.~\cite{favata-2009} as well.
+Moreover, we can check the leading eccentricity part at Newtonian order against Eq.~(2.35) in Ref.~\cite{favata-2011}.
 They are found to be equal.
-Note that at Newtonian order the computation of the DC memory is in principle possible for arbitrary eccentricities (see Eq.~2.34 in~\cite{favata-2011}), however this becomes difficult at higher PN orders, especially when tail terms come into play.
+Note that at Newtonian order the computation of the DC memory is in principle possible for arbitrary eccentricities [see Eq.~(2.34) in Ref.~\cite{favata-2011}]; however, this becomes difficult at higher PN orders, especially when tail terms come into play.